roopikarisam/keywords-caribbean-studies/_posts/2020-11-22-capitalism.md

 <div class="section-title"><img style="padding: 5px;float:left;" src="{{ site.baseurl}}/assets/images/tiny-key.jpg"><a href="#Bibliography"><h2>Bibliography</h2></a></div>

-Beckford, George L. _Persistent Poverty: Underdevelopment in Plantation Economies of the Third World_ (London: Zed Books, 1983).
+Beckford, George L. _Persistent Poverty: Underdevelopment in Plantation Economies of the Third World_.
+London: Zed Books, 1983.

 Best, Lloyd.
-“Outlines of a Model of a Pure Plantation Economy,” _Social and Economic Studies,_ 17, (Sept.
-1968).
+“Outlines of a Model of a Pure Plantation Economy,” _Social and Economic Studies_ 17, (Sept.
+1968): 283-326.

-Girvan, Norman. _Aspects of the Political Economy of Race in the Caribbean and the Americas: A Preliminary Interpretation_ (Atlanta: Institute of the Black World, 1975).
+Girvan, Norman. _Aspects of the Political Economy of Race in the Caribbean and the Americas: A Preliminary Interpretation_.
+Atlanta: Institute of the Black World, 1975.

-Guillén, Nicolás. _West Indies, Ltd._ (Havana: Uca García y Cía, 1934).
+Guillén, Nicolás. _West Indies, Ltd._ Havana: Uca García y Cía, 1934.

-Harris, Wilson. _Jonestown_ (London: Faber and Faber, 1996).
+Harris, Wilson. _Jonestown_.
+London: Faber and Faber, 1996.

-Hudson, Peter James. _Bankers and Empire: How Wall Street Colonized the Caribbean_ (Chicago: University of Chicago Press, 2017).
+Hudson, Peter James. _Bankers and Empire: How Wall Street Colonized the Caribbean_.
+Chicago: University of Chicago Press, 2017.

-Kempadoo, Kamala. _Sexing the Caribbean_: Gender, Race and Sexual Labour (New York; Routledge, 2004).
+Kempadoo, Kamala. _Sexing the Caribbean: Gender, Race and Sexual Labour_.
+New York: Routledge, 2004.

-Klein, Naomi. _The Battle For Paradise: Puerto Rico Takes on the Disaster Capitalists_ (Chicago: Haymarket Books, 2018).
+Klein, Naomi. _The Battle For Paradise: Puerto Rico Takes on the Disaster Capitalists_.
+Chicago: Haymarket Books, 2018.

-Lewis, Jovan Scott. _Scammer's Yard: The Crime of Black Repair in Jamaica_ (Minneapolis: University of Minnesota Press, 2020).
+Lewis, Jovan Scott. _Scammer's Yard: The Crime of Black Repair in Jamaica_.
+Minneapolis: University of Minnesota Press, 2020.

-Moreno Fraginals, Manuel. _The Sugarmill: The Socioeconomic Complex of Sugar in Cuba, 1760-1860,_ Cedric Belfrage, trans.
-(New York: Monthly Review Press, 1978).
+Moreno Fraginals, Manuel. _The Sugarmill: The Socioeconomic Complex of Sugar in Cuba, 1760-1860_.
+Translated by Cedric Belfrage.
+New York: Monthly Review Press, 1978.

-Morgan, Jennifer. _Laboring Women: Reproduction and Gender in New World Slavery_ (Philadelphia: University of Pennsylvania Press, 2004).
+Morgan, Jennifer. _Laboring Women: Reproduction and Gender in New World Slavery_.
+Philadelphia: University of Pennsylvania Press, 2004.

 Morrison, Toni.
-“The Site of Memory,” in _Inventing the Truth: The Art and Craft of Memoir_, 2nd ed., ed.
-William Zinsser (Boston; New York: Houghton Mifflin, 1995), 83-102.
+“The Site of Memory.”
+In _Inventing the Truth: The Art and Craft of Memoir_, 2nd ed., edited by William Zinsser, 83-102.
+Boston; New York: Houghton Mifflin, 1995.

-Ortiz, Fernando. _Cuban Counterpoint: Tobacco and Sugar_ (Durham: Duke University Press, 1995).
+Ortiz, Fernando. _Cuban Counterpoint: Tobacco and Sugar_.
+Durham: Duke University Press, 1995.

-Turner, Sasha. *Contested Bodies: Pregnancy, Childrearing, and Slavery in Jamaica* (Philadelphia: University of Pennsylvania Press, 2019).
+Turner, Sasha. _Contested Bodies: Pregnancy, Childrearing, and Slavery in Jamaica_.
+Philadelphia: University of Pennsylvania Press, 2019.

-Williams, Eric. _Capitalism and Slavery_ (Chapel Hill: University of North Carolina Press, 1944).
+Williams, Eric. _Capitalism and Slavery_.
+Chapel Hill: University of North Carolina Press, 1944.

 _Image used under a [Pixabay](https://pixabay.com/service/license/) license_